AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 The range specified through `selrange` is always taken from the topmost `select`.

 If an experiment is specified with a wildcard pattern through `selexp` then there must be only a single matching experiment.
 The same applies for `seldev`.
 Only when the source is from a SweepBrowser with different loaded experiments then using `selexp` is senseful as e.g. for a DataBrowser the experiment is always the current experiment.

+The filter criteria of the select filters are orthogonal (independent of each other) except for `selsciindex`, `selracindex`, `selrac` and `selsci`.
+Internally first the orthogonal select filters are applied.
+Then based on the resulting selections `selsciindex`, `selracindex` is applied, then `selrac`, `selsci`.
+Intersections with additional selections from select type arguments are executed afterwards.
+This implies that created selections can not be further filtered once created (see example).

 When `selrac` is used then the selected sweep numbers from `selsweeps` are extended.
 For each sweep selected by `selsweeps` sweeps numbers of the same repeated acquisition cycle are added.
 For the new sweep numbers selections are gathered with a modified copy of the initial selection filter: